matekdev/Social-Gaming-App/README.md

 - ## Building

   - Download the repository, extract the folder to a location you have access to
+  - You may have to fetch the submodules for the `GoogleTest` and `nlohmannjson` libraries

   - Create a build folder